API Testing

 API mocking and simulation are essential when external dependencies or services are unavailable for testing.
 Mock API tools simulate API responses, allowing testers to begin functional testing without waiting for actual services to become available.
 This method is especially handy during early development or when testing integrations with third-party services.

-API technologies are fast developing, with GraphQL and gRPC emerging as key participants.
+API technologies are fast developing, with GraphQL and gRPC arising as key participants.
 These technologies provide more efficient and versatile methods for querying and managing data, pushing the limits of typical RESTful services.
-As they gain traction, testing tools and procedures must evolve to accommodate these more complex interaction models, ensuring full coverage and performance standards.
+As they gain traction, testing tools and procedures must evolve to adapt to these more complex interaction models, ensuring full coverage and performance standards.

 Testfully benefits for API functional testing